 The input font file may have contain a number of various font data tables described in the clause 5 of the [OFF] specification.
 The order of the tables in a font file may differ and, while the entries in the table directory are required to be sorted in ascending order by tags, the actual tables can be presented in a font file in arbitrary order.
 When WOFF2 file is decompressed, the decoder MUST sort the tags in the table directory in ascending alphabetical order and SHOULD arrange the table order in a font file according to the Recommendations (section 8.1 "Optimized table ordering") of the [OFF].

 The structure of WOFF2 files is similar to that of SFNT and WOFF 1.0 font files, in that there is a header containing a table directory, followed by the data for those tables.
 The SFNT structure is described fully in the TrueType [TrueType], OpenType [OpenType], and ISO "Open Font Format" [OFF] specifications.
 However, it differs in some important respects from SFNT.
 Most notably, the data for the font tables is compressed in a single stream comprising all the tables.
-Similar to WOFF 1.0 format, the extended metadata and private data blocks are each compressed in a separate data stream, and are concatenated together into the WOFF 2.0 file.
-The compression algorithm is Brotli [Brotli].
+Similar to WOFF 1.0 format, the optional extended metadata and private data blocks are each presented as separate blocks of data, and are concatenated together into the WOFF 2.0 file.
+The compression algorithm used for both the compressed font data stream and extended metadata block is Brotli [Brotli].

 |WOFF2Header||File header with basic font type and version, along with offsets to metadata and private |

 |TableDirectory||Directory of font tables, containing size and other info.|